-This Orientation Handbook has been developed to help you more thoroughly prepare for your Global Village adventure.
-It contains background information about Habitat for Humanity and the Global Village program; explains the "Economics of Jesus," which is central to Habitat's mission; and provides details of what to expect and how to prepare.
+This Orientation Handbook has been developed to help you more thoroughly prepare for your Global Village experience.

+It contains background information about Habitat for Humanity and the Global Village program; and provides details of what to expect and how to prepare.